Information on this page is for customers in

 Rebate Offerings

-No matter which path you choose, we offer rebates up to $1,000 to help you get set up.
-These rebates can be put towards the costs of a home wiring upgrade, the purchase of an eligible smart charger, or used to offset some of the cost of both.
+We offer charger and wiring upgrade rebates up to $1,500 to customers meeting income eligibility requirements or who live in High Poverty, Low Opportunity areas to help set up EV home charging.
+These rebates can be put towards the costs of a home wiring upgrade, the purchase of a Level 2 Smart Charger, or used to offset some of the cost of both.
+Please refer to our Qualified Products List to ensure your charger will meet program requirements.

 We offer EV charging rebates for residential properties with four units or fewer.
-Incentives for larger apartment buildings are also available.
+Rebates for larger apartment buildings are also available.

 Apply on our EV Rebate Portal